Posted on 5 November 2024

 Enerpize simplifies fixed asset management by automating asset tracking and depreciation calculations.
 Users can manage various asset values (purchase, current, salvage) and assign employees to specific assets, ensuring organization through ready-made account categories.
 The software allows for adjusting depreciation rates and supports multiple methods compliant with GAAP, such as Straight-Line and Declining Balance.

 ِAdditionally, you can automate depreciation processes or manually input depreciation entries as needed.
-Our online asset management software also enables you to manage asset value by writing off, selling, or re-evaluating assets based on their type, providing you with greater control over your asset management strategy.
+Our fixed asset management software also enables you to manage asset value by writing off, selling, or re-evaluating assets based on their type, providing you with greater control over your asset management strategy.

 assets with enerpize